Cayn183/simple-bar-card/README.md

 - bipolar (boolean)
 - bipolar_mode: 'per_side' | 'symmetric'
 - color_thresholds: [{ value, color }, ...]
+ - icon: string | false — set to an icon name (e.g. `mdi:chart-bar`) to show an icon, or `false` to hide the icon area and let the bar shift left.

 Visual / theme-related (aliases supported):